Language-Research-Technology/ldaca-website/content/resources/posts/image-dataset-explorer/index.md

 title: "Analyse image collections with the Image Dataset Explorer"
 date: 2025-12-08
 draft: false
-description: "Learn more about how Research Analytics Lead Sam Hames and University of Queensland Summer Research Experience student Jasper Chong teamed up to develop the Image Dataset Explorer, a tool that helps researchers make sense of large image collections.
-The post explores an unexpected crossover: how building a tool to work with images reveals principles and insights that can be applied to working with text.
-It shows how learnings for language analytics can emerge from surprising places."
+description: "Learn more about how Research Analytics Lead Sam Hames and University of Queensland student Jasper Chong developed the Image Dataset Explorer, a tool for making sense of large image collections.
+Their work revealed insights that can also be applied to working with text."
 image: "/resources/posts/image-dataset-explorer/SLNSW_FL20769700.jpg"
 layout: post
 author: '<Profile id="lea" />'